 Option 2) Becomes Townwide expense, mirroring current Town practice with costs shared over a larger base, for a cost of \$0.02/\$1,000;

 Option 3) Becomes New Town-Outside expense (current TOV plus former Village), at a cost of \$0.03/\$1,000.

 Committee Recommendation for Street Lighting under Dissolution:

-Option 2: Town establishes a special street lighting district in the former Village.
+Option 2: Street lighting in the former Village becomes a townwide expense.